 The provision of this clause shall survive any termination of an employment contract and shall remain in force in relation to any item of confidential information for so long as it is still properly regarded by the Employer as being confidential.

+All Confidential Information and Copies shall be our property and on termination of the Appointment, or the Board's request at any time during the Appointment, you shall:

+hand over all Confidential Information or Copies to the Principal;

+irretrievably delete any Confidential Information (including any Copies) stored on any magnetic or optical disk or memory, including personal computer networks, personal e-mail accounts or personal accounts on websites, and all matter derived from such sources which is in your possession or under your control outside our premises; and

+provide a signed statement that you have complied fully with your obligations under this Contract of Employment.

 Data Protection

-The Employer understands its responsibilities with respect to data protection and supports the rights of all those whom it has a relationship with, including but not limited to, staff, students, guests, and alumni.
+The Employer understands its responsibilities with respect to data protection and supports the rights of all those whom it has a relationship with, including but not limited to, staff, students, parents and guardians of students, guests, and alumni.
 Grace Christian Academy is committed to:

 fully complying with all data privacy legislation;